Amortized Analysis via Coalgebra: Splitting and Combining Potential

 where $d = (d_1, d_2) : \underline{\implObj} \times \underline{\implObj}$.
 Equivalently, we may write:

-Up to our usual movement of the starting potential across the equation, this is precisely the form of the generalized amortization equation given above, using the structure of signature $\sigFun$ to make precise the informal $\textit{Input}$ notion. \end{example}
+Up to our usual movement of the starting potential across the equation, this is precisely the generalized amortization equation given above, using the structure $\sigFun$ to make precise the informal $\textit{Input}$ notion. \end{example}

 Using a monoidal product, we allowed multiple states to exist simultaneously, adding any potential they contain.
 Then, using profunctors, we generalized the notion of signature to support arbitrary contravariant data, allowing arbitrarily many inputs and outputs to a method.